aws-samples/serverless-patterns/sqs-lambda-dynamodb-cdk/README.md

 # Amazon SQS to Amazon DynamoDB

-This CDK application deploys a SQS Queue, a Lambda Function and a DynamoDB Table.
-The SQS Queue has Lambda Function attached and listening to events.
-When a new message arrives, the Lambda Function gets the body from the payload and does a batch write in DynamoDb, putting all received items to the table.
+This pattern deploys a SQS Queue, a Lambda Function and a DynamoDB allowing batch writes from SQS messages to a DynamoDb Table.
 The CDK application contains the minimum IAM resources required to run the application.

-Learn more about this pattern at: https://serverlessland.com/patterns/sqs-lambda-dynamodb-cdk.
+Learn more about this pattern at: https://serverlessland.com/patterns/sqs-lambda-dynamodb-cdk

+Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
+You are responsible for any AWS costs incurred.
+No warranty is implied in this example.

 ## Requirements